All Ghillied Up: Plot

 "All Ghillied Up" is presented as a flashback in which the player assumes control of Captain John Price, as a lieutenant.
 It is set in 1996 in Pripyat, Ukraine, fifteen years before the events of the game.
 Pripyat is a town near Chernobyl which was abandoned after the 1986 Chernobyl nuclear disaster.
 In the level, Price and his superior Captain MacMillan have to sneak across the wasteland, avoiding Russian Ultranationalist soldiers.
-The mission ends with MacMillan and Price setting up in the abandoned Polissya hotel to prepare for an assassination of Imran Zakhaev, leader of the Ultranationalists.
+The mission ends with MacMillan and Price setting up in the abandoned Polissya hotel to prepare for an assassination of Imran Zakhaev, leader of the Ultranationalists, who has arranged a black market weapons deal with radioactive fuel rods from the Chernobyl plant.
 The next mission, "One Shot, One Kill", concludes with a failed assassination attempt, a hurried retreat, and a final stand-off in front of the Pripyat amusement park ferris wheel.

 Development

 "All Ghillied Up" was designed by Mohammad Alavi, who also designed "Crew Expendable", another level in Modern Warfare, and "No Russian", a controversial level in the sequel Call of Duty: Modern Warfare 2.
 Alavi studied games from the Half-Life and Metal Gear Solid video games series when creating the level.
 In it, non-player characters react differently to the player based on distance and angle, rather than a simple proximity trigger.
 For example, a player might lie prone in the grass and an enemy will not notice them.
 This code was created in secret by Alavi due to the difficulty of explaining its intricacies to the artificial intelligence (AI) programmer, who was already swamped with work.
 Alavi called the internal code "garbage", but said that it still "did exactly what [he] wanted it to do", and that he did not "have to compromise on the feel of the gameplay".
 It took Alavi three months and more than 10,000 lines of code to make the first minute of gameplay for the level.
 The lead designer, Steve Fukuda, played the first minute ten different ways and had fun each time, which Alavi considered to be a success.
 The script was later used as the basis for the AI in Modern Warfare 2.